MosesSupposes/Purescript-By-Example/text/chapter4.md

  ## Exercises

  1. (Easy) Write a function `onlyFiles` which returns all _files_ (not directories) in all subdirectories of a directory.
- 1. (Medium) Write a fold to determine the largest and smallest files in the filesystem.
+ 1. (Medium) Write a function `largestSmallest` which returns an array containing the single largest and single smallest files in the filesystem.
  1. (Difficult) Write a function `whereIs` to search for a file by name.
 The function should return a value of type `Maybe Path`, indicating the directory containing the file, if it exists.
 It should behave as follows:

      ```text